 Especially because, ever since we moved to US, Diwali has just never been the same.
 It’s actually a relatively quiet affair here.
 More often than not (especially when Diwali day falls on a weekday) the actual day of the festival is business as usual, because it’s not a holiday here, and it’s pretty difficult to get time from the daily grind to do anything special.

 So then we end up visiting the Hindu temple on the weekend, and organizing a small get-together of sorts with friends (fellow Indians), and sharing desi sweets as well as nostalgic memories of a normal Diwali from our past.

-It has been almost 6 years here, and we have watched Diwalis come and go, with 2 predominant thoughts in our minds –
+And this has pretty much been the pattern for 7 years now.
+We have watched Diwalis come and go, with 2 predominant thoughts in our minds..

-It’s just not the same here; I miss the normal Diwali celebrations.
+It’s just not the same here, we miss the Diwali of our childhood, and..

-So, in an effort to create a beautiful normal for him when it comes to Diwali – we have decided to make it special – take off from work on Diwali day and spend it with family; visit the temple on the same day; light oil lamps in the house; put up a string of electronic lights; draw a rangoli with colored sand, and gorge on Indian sweets.
-Small steps, I know, but this is only the beginning of a tradition that we hope to create for our family in our little corner of the world, and keep a slice of India alive in America.
+Small steps, I know, but this is (hopefully) only the beginning of a tradition that we hope to create for our family in our little corner of the world, to keep a slice of India alive in America.

 Wishing you all a very Happy Diwali.
 May the divine light of Diwali shine in your life all through the year and fill your life with happiness and prosperity.